 Heartwood Recovery Program Director

-Jane Peck was director of her own company for over 12 years, designing and delivering innovative workplace training programs.
+Jane Stacey was director of her own company for over 12 years, designing and delivering innovative workplace training programs.
 Contracted by the Department of State and Regional Development, Jane launched and managed the Women in Business Mentor Program for 11 years in the Hunter Region and successfully gained state and national funding to deliver the Goal Achievement Program.
 Jane designed programs and delivered nationally for Aldi, Boeing, Coles and Civica.
 Jane has a wealth of knowledge in managing, evaluating and reporting on the effectiveness of training programs.
 Combined with highly honed skills in mentoring, workplace coaching and career development including resume writing and job matching.

 Jane manages her own mental health through jewellery making including wax carving and metal work plus mindfully creating and maintaining a Japanese garden.
 Jane contributes to her community as a Landcare coordinator and volunteer Primary Ethics teacher.